 Parenting Techniques That Can Help

 There are some parenting techniques that adoptive parent(s) can take to help reduce the risk of their adoption failing.
-However, it is important to note that these sometimes may not be enough, and an adoption match which may have seemed perfect on paper just isn’t the right fit in reality.
-Sometimes adoptive parents simply have to accept the match isn’t working, particularly when it is doing more harm than good to the child.
+However, it is important to note that these sometimes may not be enough, and an adoption connection which may have seemed perfect on paper just isn’t the right fit in reality.
+Sometimes adoptive parents simply have to accept the connection isn’t working, particularly when it is doing more harm than good to the child.

 - Learn your Child’s History: Before your child comes to live with you, find out as much information about the child and their history as possible.
 Learning about traumas and events in a child’s past can allow you to prepare and plan ways to overcome these, such as removing potential triggers and creating safe spaces, learning the correct parenting strategies to help your child feel comfortable and able to settle into your home.